intrinio/ruby-sdk/README.md

 # Intrinio Ruby SDK

-WARNING: THIS IS IS A BETA - DO NOT USE IN PRODUCTION.

-Intrinio - the Ruby gem for the Intrinio API
+intrinio-sdk - the Ruby gem for the Intrinio API

 To get an API key, [sign up here](https://intrinio.com/).